louis-young/symbols/README.md

 # Symbols

-A website to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.
+A website to copy HTML symbols.

 ![Symbols](documentation/symbols.jpg)

 ## Description

-A website to browse, filter and search through thousands of HTML symbols and copy them to your clipboard quickly and easily.
+A website to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.

 ## Motivation